Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 I wanted to give Claude a UX plan, hand over the work, and let it run.
 In my head, it looked like a mostly autonomous loop.
 I’d step away, come back later, and find meaningful progress waiting for me.

-In reality, Claude chat, and the more recent Claude Chrome extension, and Claude Code do work together, but their activation paths are different and not always obvious.
+In reality, Chat Agents, Claude Code and the more recent Claude Chrome extension, may not share data in Cursor but don’t share everything, but their activation paths are different and not always obvious.
 Knowing which tool is “listening,” when, and in what context isn’t intuitive.
 That gap matters more than I expected.

-This is where Cursor is strong.
+Cursor is flawed but the answers are not far away.
 The chat assistant is embedded directly in the UI, which makes everything feel askable.
 Stuck on a terminal command?
 Ask Claude.
 Unsure what a file does?
 Ask Claude.
-The boundary between the tool and the conversation mostly disappears.
+The boundary between the problem and the solution mostly disappears.

 Early on, the visual editor wasn’t there yet.
 You couldn’t really edit designs using tokens, grids, or structured UI primitives like you can now.
-I started using Cursor before those features existed, which felt a bit like learning the hard way.
+It’s still early days though, so the tools are still changing rapidly.
 But that evolution is the point.
 Design and engineering are being pulled closer together, and Cursor is actively collapsing that gap.

-These undiscoverable icons will change the way you design
+These itty-bitty icons will change the way you design.

 3. When you’re stuck, rethink, research, or re‑imagine